-South America Explorers Club members receive a discount of US$10 (membership number must be provided).
-We can also offer a US$10 per person discount for group bookings of 4 persons or more, provided just one person in the group is responsible for making the booking and sending the trek deposit.
+We offer a US$10 per person discount for group bookings of 4 persons or more, provided just one person in the group is responsible for making the booking and sending the trek deposit.
 Unfortunately we do not offer travel agent discounts or commissions.

-The government has strictly limited the number of people permitted on the Inca Trail during 2016 (permits are issued to about 200 trekkers per day plus 300 porters).
+The government has strictly limited the number of people permitted on the Inca Trail during 2018 (permits are issued to about 175 trekkers per day plus 325 porters & guides).
 We recommend that you make a trek booking as early as possible.
-In 2016 the trek permits for some dates sold out more than 7 months in advance !!
+In 2017 trek permits for some dates sold out more than 7 months in advance !!
 However don't make a booking until you have all the group details (names, passport numbers, ages etc) and you are sure about your trek departure date since these details cannot be changed after we have bought your trek permit.

-So far in 2016 we have managed to obtain trek permits for ALL of our clients and have obtained the campsite Wiñay Wayna on the 3rd night of the trek (the campsite nearest to Machu Picchu) for ALL groups.
+So far in 2017 we have managed to obtain trek permits for ALL of our clients and have obtained the campsite Wiñay Wayna on the 3rd night of the trek (the campsite nearest to Machu Picchu) for ALL groups.
 Camping at Wiñay Wayna allows you to arrive at Machu Picchu for sunrise.
-Only tour operators that buy their permits early can do this.
-However the campsite Wiñay Wayna can never be guaranteed and clients have to accept that we may have to use other campsites depending on availability, weather conditions & allocation of trek permits.